-The Belgo building, Montreal’s largest centre of the visual arts, is situated in the heart of down-town Montreal.
+The Belgo building, Montreal’s largest center of the visual arts, is situated in the heart of downtown Montreal.
 The Belgo is currently home to over 30 art galleries and artist’s studios.

 Please note that none of the contributors to The Belgo Report work for the Belgo Building or its owners.
 This is an independent blog.

 Producer, editor, writer

 Bettina Forget is a visual artist living and working in Montreal, Quebec.
 Born in Germany, she has studied art at Central St-Martins School of Art in London, England and at Curtin University in Perth, Australia and Nanyang Academy of Fine Arts in Singapore.
 Bettina launched The Belgo Report in 2008 after noticing that the Belgo building – as well as the local contemporary visual arts scene – lacked visibility.
 Bettina is the owner and director of the Visual Voice Art Gallery, located in the Belgo Building.
 She also serves on the Board of Directors of the English Language Arts Network (ELAN) as Visual Arts Representative and President.

 Greta Rainbow, originally from Seattle, Washington, is pursuing degrees in Art History and Cultural Studies at McGill University.
 She experiences, makes, reads and writes about art, from the most ostentatious Rococo sculpture to the most conceptual contemporary film.